 Paytm Founder Slams Banks, Says They Are Rent Seekers

-“The cost that banks put on the payments (is big).
+He said The cost that banks put on the payments (is big).
 I dont know its your money, moving from your account to this account.
-Why it should be pricey and costly,” he asked.
-“There are rent seekers on the way, and there are people who make money just because it moves (from one account to another).”
+Why it should be pricey and costly, he asked.
+There are rent seekers on the way, and there are people who make money just because it moves (from one account to another).

-“I fundamentally believe that the world is broken for people who are sincere and hardworking.
-It happened with me.
-Personally my family is an example of it. financial systems are extremely penalising for extremely sincere people,” he said.
+Paytm founder believes that the financial system of this world is against those who are work hard and are sincere or to those who dont know the tricks to get out of these complex rules of banks.
+He said I fundamentally believe that the world is broken for people who are sincere and hardworking.
+It happened to me.
+Personally, my family is an example of it.
+Financial systems are extremely penalizing for extremely sincere people,”